 07 of 08

-This is a beautiful arrangement, and I love the way water is allowed to seep between the stones.
+This pathway over water is made of artificial stone or stamped concrete.
+This is a beautiful and unique arrangement since the water is allowed to seep between the stones.
 The joints are close and run fairly parallel all throughout.Continue to 8 of 8 below.

 08 of 08